US: Storytelling, Technology, and Digital Media in Theme Parks

 - Participants are required to attend an information session or meet with the director before applying to this program.

-Students will stay in a Walt Disney World Resort during the 9-day off campus field experience.
+Students will stay in a Walt Disney World Resort during the off campus field experience.
 Two students will share a room.

 This program is offered annually and typically opens for application by the beginning of the spring semester.

 During the COVID-19 pandemic, participation in study away and abroad involves real and potential personal, financial, and academic risk.
 The CDC advises that you should delay travel until you are vaccinated.
 Note that entry to some countries and participation in local program and free-time activities, including in the U.S., may be severely restricted or potentially unavailable to unvaccinated individuals.
 Unvaccinated travelers should additionally expect to incur extra expenses and onsite logistical challenges due to onsite testing requirements.
 For further information, contact firstname.lastname@example.org.

 Students will take COMM 4023 (T3) for a total of 4 credit hours.

 The program fee for this program includes: Disney, Disney Educational Program, Universal, and Disney after hours holiday event, meals, and farewell event.

 In addition to the program fee, students should plan for 4 credit hours of tuition*, administrative fee, and out-of-pocket costs.
 Below is the student budget worksheet for this program, which outlines these costs.